-Specific requests you make about a package can increase your costs.
-The most common one for an e-commerce business is securing shipping insurance to protect against damage or loss during shipment.
+Specific requests you make about a package can increase your final result when you calculate shipping costs.
+The most common one for an eCommerce business is securing shipping insurance to protect against damage or loss during shipment.
 While most shipments arrive safe and intact, shipping insurance is generally recommended because it can make it much more affordable to replace expensive or high-value products.

 There are also fees when you want or need specific delivery options, such as signatures.
 FedEx, for instance, charges $6.35 or more for a package that requires an adult signature.
 Any unique requirements you have for a package can impact cost significantly, so ensure that your price comparisons include all of the options and features you need for a shipment.

 The major carriers all have specific shipping estimation tools to help you calculate shipping costs.
 They’re available on each carrier’s website, and we’ve got them plus a little explanation below.
 But before you dive right in, there’s one crucial thing to know: those aren’t the best rates you can get.

 3PLs like Red Stag Fulfillment can negotiate better carrier rates because we ship large volumes of packages with the three big U.S. carriers.
 They want to get as much of our business as possible, so they offer discounts, and we pass those savings along to customers like you.
 By pairing that with our custom boxes and packaging techniques, we may be able to decrease your costs substantially.

 If you’re not ready for a full fulfillment and shipping partner — whether that’s because of your size or you enjoy running your own warehouse — we also recommend that eCommerce companies look for apps and plugins specific to your eCommerce platform.
 Some services integrate with the leading tools out there and can automate much of your shipping selection.
 It’s somewhat limited because you will need to populate size, weight, and other elements for each order, but can help you choose the right carrier for your most common shipments.